 What is a typical day at Dominican like?

-Classes begin each day at 7:40 a.m.
-The students’ dismissal bell rings daily at 3:05 p.m., followed by a conference period, which ends at 3:15 p.m., allowing students daily opportunities to meet with faculty for questioning, review, and consultation.
-The school day is based on a rotating/drop class schedule among seven classes, with six class periods held daily, each 56 minutes in duration.
+Classes begin each day at 7:40 a.m. and the dismissal bell rings daily at 3:15 p.m.
+The school day is based on a rotating/drop class schedule among seven classes, with six class periods held daily, each 55 minutes in duration.
 Special schedules allow for school Masses, Liturgies and assemblies, or for meetings.

 How is lunch served in the cafeteria?

 Dominican’s cafeteria is under the management of Sage Dining Services.
-Hot lunches, served everyday, include “Chef’s Specials” such as red beans and rice, Southern chicken, and spaghetti and meatballs.
-Other favorites include the chicken sandwich, french fries, and crispitos.
-A complete salad bar, as well as bagels, yogurt, cereals, breakfast bars, muffins, fresh fruit, and juice is available.
-During exams, breakfast is offered, including bacon, eggs, grits, and biscuits.
+Hot breakfasts and lunches are served everyday.
 Students may also bring their own lunches.
 Microwaves and vending machines are available for student use.
 Dominican does not participate in the federally-funded school lunch program.